 Here is our list of the seven best Serverless Monitoring tools:

-- Site24x7 Serverless Monitoring Analyze events in near real-time, pinpoint functions status across the board, get in-depth insights into every moving part of the cloud stack; troubleshoot alerts and resolve them using an AI engine.
+- Site24x7 Serverless Monitoring (FREE TRIAL) Analyze events in near real-time, pinpoint functions status across the board, get in-depth insights into every moving part of the cloud stack; troubleshoot alerts and resolve them using an AI engine.
+Start a 30-day free trial.

 - Datadog Serverless Monitoring Another tool, from another one of the biggest players in the game; immediate discovery of digital assets, automatic monitoring after a quick setup, and easy management of services and applications from one central console – regardless of the architecture – are a few of this tool’s features.